All Roads Lead to Tongeren

 Roman temple site © Toerisme Tongeren

 And then, the biggest surprise of all.
 The foundations of a huge temple were found buried under an orchard in 1964.
-One of the largest in northern Europe, the temple originally stood on a hill, visible from far away.
-The site lay forgotten for many years until recently, when Tongeren’s mayor, Patrick Dewael, decided to reconstruct the lower part of this impressive building, along with the base of every column.
+One of the largest in northern Europe, the temple originally stood and still stands on a hill, visible from far away.
+The site lay forgotten for many years until recently, when Tongeren’s Mayor, Patrick Dewael, decided to build an evocation of the lower part of this impressive building, along with the base of every column.
 Hidden among houses, it still isn’t too easy to find.
-But the sheer size is an extraordinary of Tongeren’s importance.
+But the sheer size is proof of Tongeren’s importance.

 The gentle art of recycling

-The 17th-century fire destroyed most of the city, but Tongeren’s Gothic church survived, along with a remarkable collection of religious art.
-This is displayed next to the church in the spotlit rooms of a new museum called Teseum.
+The 1677 fire destroyed most of the city, but Tongeren’s Gothic church survived, along with a remarkable collection of religious art.
+The collection now forms part of the Teseum museum.
 Here you see ancient treasures that were hidden for centuries, including elaborate reliquaries containing fragments of saints’ bones, rolled-up paper certificates (guaranteeing the bones are genuine) and small stones gathered from the Holy Land.

 The Teseum treasury © Toerisme Tongeren

-The collection includes a beautiful Virgin with long wavy hair carved from walnut by a Maastricht sculptor.
-With her long, wavy hair, the Virgin seemed very modern, someone who had just come from the hairdresser’s.
+The collection includes a beautiful Virgin carved from walnut by a Maastricht sculptor.
+With her long, wavy hair, she seems very modern, someone who had just come from the hairdresser’s.

 Our Lady of Tongeren © Toerisme Tongeren